cfengine/documentation/latest-release.markdown

 Learn about the newest features in CFEngine 3.6

 * [Known Issues][Known Issues]
 View any issues of which we are currently aware and investigating.
+View possible workarounds.

 * [Supported Platforms and Versions][Supported Platforms and Versions]
 These are the support platforms for the current release.